A Call to Action

 The Big Picture

-ICAP convened an international technical working group to review the evidence base on differentiated care for patients at high risk, and to make recommendations about options and priorities moving forward.
-CQUIN’s Call to Action document defines the target populations of interest, describes the currently recommended packages of care, and reviews available differentiated care models.
+ICAP convened an international technical working group to review the evidence base on DSD for patients at high risk, and to make recommendations about options and priorities moving forward.
+CQUIN’s Call to Action document defines the target populations of interest, describes recommended packages of care, and reviews available DSD models.
 This document is intended to motivate stakeholders to share their experiences, generate new evidence, and to advocate for attention to this high-risk population.

-This project is linked to CQUIN’s Community of Practice for differentiated care of patients at high risk of disease progression, and will inform subsequent workshops and joint learning activities.
+This project is linked to CQUIN’s Community of Practice for DSD for patients at high risk of HIV disease progression, and will inform subsequent workshops and joint-learning activities.

-For more information on CQUIN’s the Call to Action, contact Peter Preko at firstname.lastname@example.org.
+For more information on CQUIN’s Call to Action, contact Peter Preko at firstname.lastname@example.org.